-Disc Herniation Diagnosis & Treatment In Englewood, Paramus, and Wayne, New Jersey
+Disc Herniation Diagnosis & Treatment In Wayne, New Jersey

 Disc herniation is a common condition that occurs when the cushions between vertebrae burst.
 While often painful, a herniated disc can often be treated with pain-reducing medications and physical therapy.
-High Mountain Orthopedics is a top orthopedic care provider with locations in Englewood, Paramus, and Wayne, New Jersey.
+High Mountain Orthopedics is a top orthopedic care provider with location in Wayne, New Jersey.
 Work with us to relieve your pain and regain your quality of life.

 What Is a Herniated Disc?